Skip to main content

 Overview

 Variant Breakouts allow you to transform how products with multiple variants are displayed in your catalog.
 Instead of showing a single product tile that represents all variants, you can configure specific product options (like Stone, Color, or Size) to be “broken out” into individual variant tiles.
-This feature is particularly powerful for products where each variant represents a distinct item that customers want to browse and compare independently, such as jewelry with different gemstones, apparel in different colors, or products with meaningful size variations.
+This feature works well for products where each variant represents a distinct item that customers want to browse and compare independently.
+Examples include jewelry with different gemstones, apparel in different colors, or products with meaningful size variations.

 When you create a variant breakout configuration: